josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 If you say your manager is awful to you, people will wonder what _you_ did to your manager to make them treat you like that.

 I'm sure you can probably identify this phenomenon in the real world without looking very far.
-Sadly, cases where abusers are called out, only for the victims to face the accusation _they_ did something to deserve or invite the abuse, are far too common. (_As if it's possible to deserve to be victimized_.)
+Sadly, cases where abusers are called out, only for the victims to face accusations _they_ did something to deserve or invite the abuse, are far too common. (_As if it's possible to deserve to be victimized_.)

 Regardless: it's pretty tactless to turn an interview into a gossip session.
 So just don't do it.
 You will _not_ look like the good person.
 Save those stories for people who know you and trust you.